Morris Soller

-Morris Soller (מוריס סולר; born 1931) is an American-Israeli research professor in the Department of Genetics of the Hebrew University of Jerusalem.
-He is especially interested in livestock- and crop- genetics including trypanotolerance in cattle.
+Morris Moshe Soller (משה מוריס סולר; 1931 – May 2026) was an American-Israeli agricultural geneticist.
+He was a research professor in the Department of Genetics of the Hebrew University of Jerusalem.
+His focus was livestock- and crop- genetics, including trypanotolerance in cattle.

 Early life and education

-Soller was born in Manhattan, New York City in 1931.
+Soller was born in Manhattan, New York City, in 1931.
 At the age of 12 he was first inspired to learn about genetics by reading The Theory of the Gene by Thomas Hunt Morgan.
 While an undergraduate he read Jay Laurence Lush's Animal Breeding Plans and learned much from it and would receive the award named for Lush 50 years later see below.
 Soller also learned much from the writings of Ronald Fisher and Sewall Wright during this time.
 In 1951 he earned a Bachelor's Degree in Agriculture and then in 1956 both a Master's Degree in Applied Statistics and a Doctorate of Philosophy in Animal Breeding from Rutgers University.
 He would later return to his birth country for further postdoctoral education at Indiana University and Roosevelt University in biochemistry.

 Research and teaching career

 In 1957 he was hired by the Volcani Center as their senior scientist for animal breeding and by Bar-Ilan University as a senior lecturer of Biology and Genetics.
-He moved his family to Israel where they have lived most of their lives since.
+He moved his family to Israel where they went on to live most of their lives.
 Between 1966 and 1972 Soller was a lecturer at Roosevelt University in the USA.
 In 1972 he returned to Israel to lecture at the Alexander Silberman Institute of Life Sciences, Hebrew University of Jerusalem in the Department of Genetics.
 He would eventually become a full professor and emeritus professor in 2000.
-He has since continued actively in lecturing and research including sabbaticals as the Cotswold Visiting Scientist at Iowa State University, at the University of Illinois and elsewhere.
+He later worked in lecturing and research including sabbaticals as the Cotswold Visiting Scientist at Iowa State University, at the University of Illinois and elsewhere.

-Soller is the originator of quantitative trait locus mapping and marker-assisted selection.
+Soller was the originator of quantitative trait locus mapping and marker-assisted selection.
 He began noticing the statistical patterns and composing the mathematical tools that would be required for these techniques in 1974, while studying crop genetics and livestock genetics.
 He went on to collaborate with his students and peers to create the F2, backcrossing, full sib, half sib, granddaughter, AIL and selective DNA pooling techniques in QTL mapping.
 Along with other laboratories around the world, his group developed some of the earliest restriction fragment length polymorphism markers for cattle and microsatellite markers for chickens.

-He has especially become known for using these techniques to analyse trypanotolerance in cattle, especially in the N'Dama breed.
-Soller has also applied QTL analysis to dairy traits and Marek's disease.
+He especially become known for using these techniques to analyse trypanotolerance in cattle, especially in the N'Dama breed.
+Soller also applied QTL analysis to dairy traits and Marek's disease.

+Death

+On 14 May 2026, it was announced that Soller had died.